Hidup-Sehat/Hidup-Sehat-API/README.md

 Explore the different API endpoints available for your use case.
 Refer to the [API documentation](https://hidup-sehat-api-oppougulda-as.a.run.app/docs) or [here](https://hidup-sehat-api-production.up.railway.app/docs) for more details on the available routes and request/response formats.

+## ⚡️ Features (API)

+- Sign Up and Login
+- Machine Learning Powered Article Feeds
+- Health Monitoring
+- Food Detection and Nutrition Information
+- Food History with Calorie Tracker
+- Diary and Journal
+- Leaderboard
+- Calorie, Water, and Sleep Tracker

 ## How we Deploy it in < 5 Minute

+![hero](https://firebasestorage.googleapis.com/v0/b/hidup-sehat-server.appspot.com/o/cloudrun_deploy.png?alt=media&token=eb8efece-d119-48db-b948-a2a6517bf25a)
 These are the step to deploy on Cloud Run:
-![hero](https://firebasestorage.googleapis.com/v0/b/hidup-sehat-server.appspot.com/o/cloudrun_deploy.png?alt=media&token=eb8efece-d119-48db-b948-a2a6517bf25a)

 1. Make sure you join the **capstone-hidup-sehat** Google Cloud project (or using your own project)
 2. Go to the [Cloud Run Section](https://console.cloud.google.com/run) in Google Cloud
-3. Click **create service**
+3. Click **Create Service**
 4. Click on **Continuously deploy new revisions from a source repository** and click on **Set Up with Cloud Build**
 5. Use github as source repository and choose **Hidup-Sehat/Hidup-Sehat-API** as the repository then click next
 6.  **Choose the branch** and use **Dockerfile** as build type then just leave Source Location by default